 When customers are more likely to leave.

-How churning affects your bottom line.
+How churn affects your bottom line.

 How to improve your retention strategies.

 Overall, this analysis allows you to see how well your customer retention efforts are working.
-Without it, you may end up spending your marketing budget inefficiently.
+Without it, you may end up spending your marketing budget inefficiently

 Conducting a customer retention analysis is much more than calculating the churn rate.
 To get a clear picture, you need to figure out where, how, and why your customers leave.